sanjeevrana-hp/aws-vanilla-k8s/README.md

 ./infra-k8.sh --create-cluster
 ```

-2. This will create the two EC2 (kube-master & kube-worker) using the terraform, and install the k8s using the ansible-playbook, and the configure the storagecalss and install Mirantis MSRv3
+2. This will create the two EC2 (kube-master & kube-worker) using the terraform, and install the k8s using the ansible-playbook, and the configure the storagecalss and install Mirantis MSRv3 :sunglasses:

 ```python
 cd /terraform/